brijananand/LegionRefRateSwitcher/README.md

 # LegionRefRateSwitcher
-Refresh rate switcher for Lenovo Legion 7i when battery powered for Windows 10
+Refresh rate switcher for Lenovo Legion 7i when battery powered for Windows 10.

+The purpose is to automatically lower the refresh rate when on battery power in order to reduce battery usage by running the display at a higher refresh rate.

 ## Devices Tested on: